 Contact Us TodayWhat Are Silver Hallmarks?

-Silver hallmarks are small stamped symbols on items made from precious metals, including silver, gold, and platinum.
+Silver hallmarks are small stamped symbols applied to items made from precious metals.
 They are the most reliable way to:

 - Confirm silver purity